 Meet The DRG Team: Lanie Johnson

-At The DRG, we are fortunate to have three inspiring individuals on our Senior Management Team who set the strategic direction for our firm and serve as mentors to all our employees.
+At The DRG, we are fortunate to have four inspiring individuals on our Senior Management Team who set the strategic direction for our firm and serve as mentors to all our employees.
 Leading that charge is our President and CEO, Lanie Johnson.
 Recently, we sat down with Lanie to learn what it means to her to be a DRG’er and her definition of success at The DRG.

 Tell us about the road that led you to a career at The DRG.

 I started my career as a systems consultant for a benefits consulting firm after graduating from the University of WI-Madison in Computer Science and Statistics.
 I loved programming in college and wanted to consult with clients, so it was the ideal first job.
-When my husband and I decided to start our family, I needed to find an environment where I could not only achieve career growth but also grow my family.
+When my husband and I decided to start our family, I needed to find an environment where I could not only achieve career growth, but also grow my family.
 Finding the perfect environment to achieve growth and success is very personal and unique for every individual.
 For me, I found that environment at The DRG where there was an established culture of family and flexibility.

 How do you define your role at The DRG?